 If OFDialog.ShowDialog() = System.Windows.Forms.DialogResult.OK Then

-.FileNames.GetUpperBound(iCount) < 1 Then
+If .FileNames.GetUpperBound(iCount) < 1 Then

 'File selected so put it in the ComboBox